hathitrust/hathitrust_catalog_indexer/solr/solrcloud/README.md

 This roughly follows [the Solr operator tutorial](https://apache.github.io/solr-operator/docs/local_tutorial) but uses minikube instead of Docker for Mac with K8s.
 YMMV if you try with other desktop k8s options.

 ## Build a Docker image with custom jars
+- TODO: Revisit and update the build instructions and process.

 Before we begin, we'll need a solr image with our custom jars baked in.
 This is typically what's in the `lib` directory for the core in (alongside `data` and `conf`) in our current setup.
 This already exists for the HathiTrust catalog indexer.